w3f/polkadot-wiki/docs/general/glossary.md

 makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
 The consensus algorithm used by Polkadot is [GRANDPA](#grandpa-finality-gadget).

+## Coretime

+Time on a relay chain core than can be purchased via Coretime system chain.

 ## Crowdloan

-A mechanism for potential parachains to temporarily source tokens to win an auction for a parachain slot.
-Tokens gathered in this way are programmatically returned to the lender after the lease period is over or the crowdloan period ends.
+A mechanism used in the past for potential parachains to temporarily source tokens to win an auction for a relay chain core.
+Tokens gathered in this way were programmatically returned to the lender after the lease period was over or the crowdloan period ended.

 ## Curator